Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Threats to Validity

 \section{Threats to Validity}

-We took deliberate steps to minimize the potential threats to the validity of this study.
-In this section, we will discuss these threats.

-\textbf{Construct validity} The quality of generated summaries and translated code for the selected SE tasks (Section~\ref{section:related work}) may be influenced by the prompts used for MAD agents.
-To mitigate this, we adopted prompting strategies from prior NLP MAD studies~\cite{liang2023encouraging, du2023improving, chan2023chateval}, ensuring that agents engage in effective debate behaviors and maintain high-quality outputs.
+\textbf{Construct validity} The quality of predicted input and output of a program, translated code, and generated summaries for the selected coding tasks (Section~\ref{section:related work}) is influenced by the prompts used for MAD agents.
+We adopted prompting strategies from prior NLP MAD studies~\cite{liang-etal-2024-encouraging, du2023improving, chan2024chateval}, ensuring that agents engage in effective debate behaviors and maintain high-quality outputs.

 To mitigate bias in manual evaluation, two authors independently analyzed debate logs to address potential threats in categorizing debate interaction patterns.
-Disagreements were resolved through negotiated agreement to ensure comprehensive and reliable categories.
-Additionally, since LLM-generated annotations could be influenced by the prompts used, we followed established prompting practices for data annotation and observed strong alignment between LLM annotations and human categorizations, further reducing potential bias.
+Disagreements were resolved through a negotiated agreement.
+Additionally, since the prompts could influence LLM-generated annotations, we followed established prompting practices for data annotation.
+We observed strong alignment between LLM annotations and human categorizations, further reducing potential bias.
+The debate interaction patterns observed in underperforming debates do not encompass all possible forms of misbehavior or misalignment in MAD discussions, and the impact of debate patterns not discovered in our study remains unknown.

+\textbf{Internal Validity} The selection of the MAD framework by Liang et al.~\cite{liang-etal-2024-encouraging} as our baseline may influence our findings, as alternative MAD implementations such as those proposed by Du et al.~\cite{du2023improving} or ChatEval~\cite{chan2024chateval} could yield different results.
+While we selected Liang et al.~\cite{liang-etal-2024-encouraging} as the most recent and task-relevant framework, we acknowledge that conclusions about MAD's effectiveness on coding tasks may not generalize across all MAD design choices.

-\textbf{Internal Validity} To ensure that observed improvements are attributable to the MAD architecture rather than variations in LLM inference parameters, we maintained consistent debate configurations and inference settings across all experiments, as detailed in Section~\ref{method_debate_config}.
-Additionally, as described in Section~\ref{sec:baselines}, we used the same model and dataset to compare MAD against SOTA techniques, ensuring a fair and controlled evaluation.
+To ensure that observed improvements are attributable to the MAD architecture rather than variations in LLM inference parameters, we maintained consistent debate configurations and inference settings across all experiments, as detailed in Section~\ref{method_debate_config}.
+Additionally, as described in Section~\ref{sec:baselines}, we used the same model and dataset to compare MAD against SOTA.
 While the dataset may be susceptible to data leakage, this limitation applies equally to all compared methods; thus, our analysis focuses on relative performance differences to assess the advantages of MAD.